-Water discharge in Schüco Germany
+Water discharge in Schüco German

-2016 2017 2018 Surface waters (estimated) 18,000 18,000 18,000 Effluents (sewer system) 70,353 65,020 61,701 cleaning with the required approval.
+Vater discharge in Schuco Germany 2016 2017 2018 Surface waters (estimated) 18,000 18,000 18,000 Effluents (sewer system) 70,353 65,020 61,701 cleaning with the required approval.
 The waste water fed into the public sewer system is largely of the same quality as domestic sewage.
-This is shown by means of sampling.
-The oil/grease separators are connected upstream to the discharge points in the required places (lorry vehicle wash, canteens).
-These separators are maintained and checked regularly.
-The rainwater running off from the buildings and other sealed areas is fed into the public rainwater and combined sewage system, or into receiving water, depending on the local conditions and regulations.
-The quantity of rainwater that runs off cannot be specified in more detail due to the number of smaller and larger sites.
+This is shown by means

-All measurements are in m3.
+All measurements are in m.

-The discharge of 18,000 m3 of water in surface water is the ground water mentioned in GRI 303-1, which is fed into receiving water after use and extensive into water bodies which meet the granted approvals.
-In this regard, the affected water bodies are not impacted negatively.
+The discharge of 18,000 m of water in surface water is the ground water mentioned in GRI 303-1, which is fed into receiving water after use and extensive into water bodies which meet the granted approvals.
+In this regard, the affected water bodies are not impacted negatively